 Why survivorship bias happens

 Survivorship bias occurs in many disciplines, professions, and fields of research.
-Survivorship bias can be attributed to the fundamental misunderstanding of cause and effect, and a misunderstanding of correlation versus causation.
+Survivorship bias can be attributed to the fundamental misunderstanding of cause and effect and a skewed perception of correlation versus causation.

 Example 1 - Financial systems